mgiaroli/mgiaroli.github.io/_pages/miscellaneous.md

 <br/>
 Since 2008, I have been a member of the Olympic Committee of MateClubes, an annual team competition organized by the Argentinian Mathematics Olympiad for students between 9 and 16 years old.
 The Committee elaborates the test of all instances and acts as a jury.
 I also participated in the writing of two
-[MateClubes books](https://www.oma.org.ar/mateclubes/index.php/info/bibliografia), that include a compilation of mathematical problems and the corresponding solutions.
+[MateClubes books](https://www.oma.org.ar/mateclubes/index.php/info/bibliografia), which include a compilation of mathematical problems and the corresponding solutions.

 ---